eclipse-embed-cdt/eclipse-plugins/README.md

 # The GNU ARM Eclipse plug-ins

+These are the Eclipse projects used to build the [GNU ARM Eclipse](http://gnuarmeclipse.github.io) plug-ins.

 ## Build status

 [![Build Status](https://travis-ci.org/gnuarmeclipse/plug-ins.svg?branch=develop)](https://travis-ci.org/gnuarmeclipse/plug-ins)

-These are the Eclipse projects used to build the [GNU ARM Eclipse](http://gnuarmeclipse.github.io) plug-ins.

-## Update site
+## How to install

 The recommended install method is via Eclipse Marketplace.